rust-lang/rust-by-example/examples/arg/getopts/input.md

 Hello, World!
 ```

-This is a simplified version of the `echo` implementation by
+This is a simplified version of the implementation in
 [uutils](https://github.com/uutils/coreutils).